 Mesoamerica is the only region in the ancient Americas where society was complex enough to merit the anthropological term "civilization."
 The Incas and others in the Andes came close, but appear to have lacked writing, which is one of the standard traits of "civilization."
 Advanced civilization with a history of written records and other basic "civilized" traits was not part of the Native American culture that Joseph Smith might have encountered in New York.
 The Book of Mormon describes ancient societies unlike anything within New York and within the scope of Joseph Smith's knowledge, but which are quite at home in ancient Mesoamerica, where most LDS scholars feel is the location of the lands described in the Book of Mormon.

-Very little was known about Mesoamerica in Joseph Smith's day, certainly not much was known by Joseph when the Book of Mormon was published in 1827 (see "What Could Joseph Smith Have Known about Mesoamerica?" and also see John L. Sorenson, "How Could Joseph Smith Write So Accurately about Ancient American Civilization?").
+Very little was known about Mesoamerica in Joseph Smith's day, certainly not much was known by Joseph when the Book of Mormon was published in 1827.
+See "What Could Joseph Smith Have Known about Mesoamerica?" and also see John L. Sorenson, "How Could Joseph Smith Write So Accurately about Ancient American Civilization?" in Echoes and Evidences of the Book of Mormon (Provo, Utah: FARMS, 2002).
 The very existence of the great Mesoamerican civilizations was outside the knowledge of most people in the United States until the publication of a popular book by John Lloyd Stephens, Incidents of Travel in Central America, Chiapas and Yucatan (New York, 1841), which came into the hands of Church leaders in 1842.
 The biographer of Stephens wrote that:

 The acceptance of an "Indian civilization" demanded, to an American living in 1839 [when the first edition of Stephens appeared in England], an entire reorientation, for to him, an Indian was one of those barbaric, tepee dwellers against whom wars were constantly waged....
 Nor did one ever think of calling the other [e.g., Mesoamerican] indigenous inhabitants of the continent "civilized."
 In the universally accepted opinion [of that day], they were like their North American counterparts -- savages.
 [Victor Wolfgang Von Hagen, Maya Explorer: The Life of John Lloyd Stephens, Norman, Oklahoma: University of Oklahoma Press, 1948, p.
 75]